 “The primary reason Crick subscribes to this unorthodox view is that he judges the undirected origin of life to be a virtually insurmountable obstacle, but he wants a naturalistic explanation.
 For our present purposes, the interesting part of Crick’s idea is the role of the aliens, whom he has speculated sent space bacteria to earth.
 But he could with as much evidence say that the aliens actually designed the irreducibly complex biochemical systems of the life they sent here, and also designed the irreducibly complex systems that developed later.
 The only difference is a switch to the postulate that aliens constructed life, whereas Crick originally speculated that they just sent it here.
 It is not a very big leap, though, to say that a civilization capable of sending rocket ships to other planets is also likely to be capable of designing life–especially if the civilization has never been observed.
 Designing life, it could be pointed out, does not necessarily require supernatural abilities; rather, it requires a lot of intelligence.
 If a graduate student in an earthbound lab today can plan and make an artificial protein that can bind oxygen, then there is no logical barrier to thinking that an advanced civilization on another world might design artificial cells from scratch.”
 (Behe, 1998, pp. 248-249).

 It now becomes clear that, even for the committed naturalist, there is a more rational alternative than the spontaneous generation scenarios.
 But some might object that this solution involving intelligent design of earth’s life still leaves the problem of initial life unsolved.
 Behe responds that time travel (allowing future engineers to seed life) has been seriously proposed by some physicists; or naturalists can postulate that alien life is so radically different than anything we have known that it would not exhibit the design features of empirical biology.
 For those whose philosophical predisposition does not preclude the consideration of supernatural intervention, the most reasonable conclusion to be drawn from the longstanding inquiry into the spontaneous generation hypothesis is that the phenomenon of life implies a Creator.
 Dembski notes that there are only “two options: Either the world derives its order form a source outside itself (a la creation) or it possesses whatever order it has intrinsically, that is, without the order being imparted from outside.”
 In presenting his “Law of the Conservation of Information” he concludes: “the only coherent account of information is design.”
 (Dembski, 1999, pp. 15, 99).
 After reviewing the creative action of God, the scriptures make clear that “In him was life; and the life was the light of men.”
 (John 1:4).
-Regardless then of one’s metaphysical worldview, the time has come for the hypothesis involving the spontaneous generation of life as we know it to die a natural death.
+Regardless then of one’s metaphysical worldview, the time has come for spontaneous generation hypothesis to die a natural death.

 Special thanks to Walter ReMine for insightful comments on an early draft of this article.
 The author is also indebted to the reviewers for valuable suggestions.

 Behe, Michael J. 1998.
 Darwins black box.
-The Free Press, New York, N.Y.
+The Free Press, New York, NY.

 Davies, Paul.
 1999.
 The fifth miracle: the search for the origins of life.
 The Penguin Group, New York, NY.